HL7/fhir-gender-harmony/input/pagecontent/model.md

 ##### Acquisition Date

--   Definition: The date that the document was scanned, processed, etc. to extract the sex or gender information.
+-   Definition: The date that the document was scanned, processed, etc. to extract the sex or gender identity information.

 -   Cardinality: 0..1